 By measuring cities through the lens of racial economic equity and entrepreneurship, the goal is to use data to identify both patterns of success and failure.
 An economic equity scan and snapshot of communities along a standard measurement allows a better understanding of what policies, practices and strategies might be working better than others.
-The goal is to create a network of cities and leaders that can learn from one another to create more economically equitable municipalities.
+The goal is to create a network of cities and leaders that can learn from one another to create more economically equitable municipalities that can achieve outcomes that are pro economic growth and pro economic equity, simultaneously.
+Equity scores allow municipal leaders a starting point.